-There wasn’t any job support to speak off but I didn’t need this anyway.
-I took this course so that I could be accepted for a teaching job which I already had lined up over in Chengdu.
+There wasn’t any job support to speak of but I didn’t need this anyway.
+I took this course so that I could be accepted for a teaching job that I already had lined up in Chengdu.
 Despite having a college diploma, the school insisted I get TEFL qualified too.
 I’ve heard this wasn’t always the case, needing to show a TEFL certification before a school will even consider you for a position, but that it is now the case.
 It does make a lot of sense because how can someone with just a college diploma and no TEFL experience be expected to do a sufficient job in a classroom?
 It seems crazy to me.

 The Oxford Seminars program was a good TEFL program for a good price, considering all that it contained.
 If I had to do it all over again, I probably would take this course.